astrom-tom/dfitspy/paper.md

 programs useable only in a terminal.
 They can not be used natively inside a another program.

-dfitspy was design to port the dfits and fitsort  capabilities to one of the most used language used in science: python.
-It can be used as an executable (as the original programs) but also, and it is its strenght, as a python module.
-Therefore fits file can be selected in an efficient and fast way based on their metadata values inside python programs
+dfitspy was designed to port the dfits and fitsort capabilities to one of the most used language used in science: python.
+It can be used as an executable (as the original programs) but also, and it is its strenghth, as a python module.
+Therefore fits file can be selected in an efficient and fast way based on their metadata values inside python programs.

 # References